walking in the park

 Wir helfen ihnen.
 We help them.

-Watch out for nouns that refer to humans, but that have a different grammatical gender than expected.
+Watch out for nouns that refer to humans but have a different grammatical gender than expected.
 Das Mädchen (the girl) is a typical example of a neuter noun, despite it referring to a female person.
 We therefore need to use the pronoun es (it) when referring back to das Mädchen, and not sie (she/her).

 For example:

 Ich danke dem Mädchen.
-I thank the girl.

 Ich danke ihm.
-I thank her

-Sentence Structure with Dative Nouns and Pronouns
+How to Form Sentences with Dative Nouns and Pronouns in German

-Now you’ve got the low-down on indirect objects, you might be wondering what order they go in if there’s already a direct object in the sentence.
+Now that you’ve got the low-down on indirect objects, you might be wondering what order they go in if there’s already a direct object in the sentence.

 Generally, in a sentence with two nouns, the dative noun goes before the accusative one: